Today is tomorrow's history

 Peter with some of his pig breeding trophies.

-During Peter Tyler’s tenure , Hill Farm at Roughton was added to the estate .
+During Peter Tyler’s tenure , Hill Farm (or the “Golden Apple Orchard” ) between Thorpe Market and Roughton was added to the estate .
 Hill Farm was a fruit farm with an extensive acreage of mainly apple trees.
-Peter built a new house called The Cedars for his family in the farm yard of what is now the Groveland Farm Shop.
+The family moved out of Brevik house and moved into the Hill Farmhouse which was renamed The Cedars.

 Peter Tyler was an active member of the community in Southrepps and he was an energetic supporter of village events.
 He was a prime mover and Chairman of the fund raising committee for the new village hall.